-Nate Thomas has directed and/or produced numerous film projects including award-winning PBS documentaries, television commercials, public service announcements, music videos, etc. He spent in-flight and ground travel time with 1988 presidential candidate Jesse Jackson directing and producing for the campaign UNDER THE RAINBOW, a promotional film narrated by Casey Kasem.
+Nate Thomas has directed and/or produced numerous film projects including award-winning PBS documentaries, television commercials, public service ads, feature films, etc. He spent in-flight and ground travel time with 1988 presidential candidate Jesse Jackson directing and producing for the campaign Under The Rainbow, a promotional film narrated by the late radio legend Casey Kasem.
 In addition, he produced several of Jackson’s television commercials.

-In Hawaii, Nate line-produced a 70mm IMAX film presentation for Japan’s Expo ‘89.
-He also produced and directed a series of award-winning anti-alcohol public service announcements geared toward Black women for the California Department of Alcohol and Drug Programs.
-These spots were telecast on television throughout California.
-Most recently he directed and produced a gripping 30 second cyber predator public service announcement for television sponsored by the Federal Bureau of Investigation and U.S. Department of Justice.
-For his efforts Thomas received a commendation from FBI Director Robert Mueller.
-Thomas also produced a featurette and electronic press kit for Universal Pictures’ GHOST DAD starring Bill Cosby, and the nationally televised PBS film THE LAST OF THE ONE NIGHT STANDS.
-This documentary on the big band era won numerous awards including a CINE Golden Eagle, a Focus Award, honors at the San Francisco International Film Festival and an award from the Black American Cinema Society.
+In Hawaii, Nate line-produced a 70mm IMAXfilm presentation for Japan’s Expo ‘89.
+He also produced and directed a series of award-winning anti-alcohol television public service ads for the California Department of Alcohol and Drug Programs.
+In 2009 he directed and produced Family Dinner, a gripping 30 second cyber predator public service ad for television sponsored by the FBI and U.S. Department of Justice.
+For his efforts Thomas received a commendation from then FBI Director Robert Mueller.
+In 2013 the FBI released a series of television and radio public service ads produced and directed by Thomas highlighting the devastating effects of intellectual property theft and cyber bullying.
+The television version of these ads garnered him an Emmy Award in 2014.
+Thomas also produced a featurette and electronic press kit for Universal Pictures’ Ghost Dad starring Bill Cosby, and the nationally televised PBS film The Last of the One Night Stands.
+This film, on the big band era, won numerous awards including a CINE Golden Eagle, a Focus Award, honors at the San Francisco International Film Festival and an award from the Black American Cinema Society.
 It was given special screenings at the 15th annual Wellington Film Festival in New Zealand and the Smithsonian Institution where it is contained in the film archives.

-Professor Thomas recently directed the independent feature film entitled STOMPIN' which stars Sinbad and Vanessa Bell Calloway.
-It has been released on DVD by Warner Home Video.
+Thomas also directed the independent feature film Stompin’ starring Sinbad and Vanessa Bell Calloway.
+The film has been released on pay-per-view and DVD by Warner Home Video.